zulip/zulip/docs/chat-zulip-org.md

 sets on the Zulip community.
 Most questions get a reply within minutes to a few hours, depending on the time of day.

-## This is a bleeding edge development server

-The chat.zulip.org server is frequently deployed off of `master` from the Zulip Git repository, so please point out anything you notice that seems wrong!
-We catch many bugs that escape code review this way.

-The chat.zulip.org server is a development and testing server, not a production service, so don't use it for anything mission-critical, secret/embarrassing, etc.

 ## Community conventions

 * Send any test messages to